Potts Point: Kings Cross and Garden Island

 Kings Cross is not an officially designated suburb of Sydney, but rather a locality encompassed entirely by the suburbs of Potts Point and Elizabeth Bay.
-Kings Cross is a commercial area that is dominated by bars, restaurants, nightclubs, strip clubs and adult bookstores.
+Kings Cross is a commercial area that was once dominated by bars, restaurants, nightclubs, strip clubs and adult bookstores.

 Kings Cross railway station is situated beneath Darlinghurst Road, and the Garden Island facility of the Royal Australian Navy sits on the north end of Potts Point.

 History

-The original name of the land now known as Potts Point is Derrawunn, Dharag Language.

 Potts Point is named for Joseph Hyde Potts, who was employed by the Bank of New South Wales.
 He purchased six-and-a-half acres of harbourside land in an area then known as Woolloomooloo Hill – which he renamed Potts Point.

 Much of the area that today comprises Potts Point and the adjacent suburb of Elizabeth Bay, originally constituted part of a land grant to Alexander Macleay, who was the New South Wales Colonial Secretary from 1826 to 1837, and for whom Macleay Street is named.
 NSW Judge Advocate, John Wylde (for whom Wylde Street is named) was another 19th-century public servant who owned land in the area.
 Potts Point is mentioned in the poem William Street by notable Australian poet Henry Lawson.